somso2e/smuthi/docs/about_smuthi.rst

    - Konstantin Ladutenko with many useful additions, including example simulations, smoother input/output, support of MPI parallel computing (currently in construction) and the option of permanent NFM-DS installation folder.

-Big thanks go to Lorenzo Pattelli for designing the Smuthi logo.
+Big thanks go to Lorenzo Pattelli for designing the Smuthi logo and Giacomo Mazzamuto for his help and code additions.

 Ilia Rasskazov has helped with useful comments and bug reports.